 - The top-left video seriously suffers from a lack of lighting.
 The light bleeding in through the blinds in the background makes the issue even worse as the background is now brighter than the guitarist.
 This video was recorded on a good quality camera (it was Full HD at 60fps), but the video is ruined by poor lighting.

 - The bottom-left video looks low quality because it relies completely on ambient lighting.
-Notice that the strings on the guitar have basically disappeared?
+Notice that the strings on the guitar have basically disappeared.
 That’s because there is no light source to illuminate them.
 Simply adding a light source somewhere behind the camera would seriously improve the quality of this video.
+Ambient lighting can also cause a blurry look as your camera struggles to compensate.
 The background is also full of distractions.

 - The bottom-right video suffers from relying on natural lighting and there is a light source on the top-left that creates a distracting flare in the frame.
 The orange tint is a result of relying on ceiling lights.
 Adding a light source behind the camera would make a huge difference to the quality of this video.